jesusrp98/strawberry/README.md

 There is an example provided, called [example.sh](example.sh).
 Also, the generated script has lots of comments explaining what does what, so editing your script after its incepcion, with a little bit of Bash knowledge shouldn't be difficoult.

+## Module creation

+* Please read [this](module-creation.conf) first before creating your own modules.
+* Use the [clean-file.sh](clean-file.sh) script to clean '.conf' files.
+Collect its output with the 'cat' command.
+* You could output text in color.
+Use the [color.conf](color.conf) file for reference.
+* There is a [example](example.sh) final script provided with the project.
+Use it for reference.
+* Consider printing useful comments to the final script: comments helps.
+* Please, comment your module.

 ## Authors

 * **Ángel Heredia** - aka anthares101 - [GitHub](https://github.com/anthares101).